akauppi/svg.rx.js/README.md

 - Latest Safari on macOS
 - Latest Chrome on macOS
-- Safari on iOS 13
+- Safari on iOS 13 (iPad Pro)
-  - on iPhone 8 and iPad Pro
-- Chrome on Android 9
+- Chrome on Android 9 (Sony Xperia phone)
-  - on Sony XPeria phone

 <!-- hidden (but take back?)
-- Chrome on Latest Android browser
+- Chrome on Andoid xxx (Nexus 7)
-  - on Nexus 7
 -->

 If you find platforms where it doesn't work for you, [issues](https://github.com/akauppi/svg.rx.js/issues) and pull requests are the way to go.